vladak/shield/README.md

 ## Install

-- Firstly, the microcontroller needs to be converted to run CircuitPython
+Firstly, the microcontroller needs to be converted to run CircuitPython

+When the microcontroller was ESP32-S2 based, the following could be used:
 - copy `*.py` to the `CIRCUITPY` volume
 - `python3 -m pip install circup`
 - `circup install -a code.py`

+Since switching to ESP32 V2, web based workflow has to be used, which means the process of copying the Python files and Adafruit CircuitPython bundle libraries has to be done by hand, using the web uploader, [until `circup` supports the web based workflow](https://github.com/adafruit/circup/issues/156).

 ## Configuration